Acts of the claimant: Volenti

-In Morris v Murray (1990) 3 AER 801 the claimant helped an obviously drunken pilot get into a small aeroplane, which crashed as it attempted to take off.
+In Morris v Murray [1990] 3 All ER 801 the claimant helped an obviously drunken pilot get into a small aeroplane, which crashed as it attempted to take off.
 This was a classic case for volenti to apply.
 The court held that the claimant must have known the condition of the pilot and voluntarily took the risk of negligence by agreeing to be a passenger.
 However, in driving cases, s149 Road Traffic Act 1988 denies the effectiveness of any agreement between a passenger of a motor vehicle and the driver that seeks to exclude liability for negligence where insurance cover for passengers is compulsory.
 This applies both to express agreements between driver and passenger (e.g. where the driver displays a notice in the vehicle stating that passengers travel at their own risk) and to implied agreements in cases such as Pitts v Hunt (1991) 1 QB 24, where the claimant was a passenger on a motor cycle knowing that the driver was drunk, uninsured, and without a current licence.
 The defendant negligently collided with another vehicle, killing himself and injuring the passenger.
 Dillon LJ. dismissed the claim on the ground of ex turpi causa because there was a joint common purpose.
 This is a public policy test of "public conscience" because the claimant might otherwise benefit from the unlawful behaviour willingly undertaken.
-Similarly, under ss1 and 2 Unfair Contract Terms Act 1977, commercial agreements seeking to exclude liability in negligence are also void.
+Similarly, under sections 1 and 2 of the Unfair Contract Terms Act 1977, commercial agreements seeking to exclude liability in negligence are also void.
 But if the claimant signs an express agreement identifying the nature of the risks likely to be run and accepting those risks, this is evidence that the claimant is volens and has chosen to run the risk not by compulsion or as the lesser of two or more evils i.e. the contractual clause is an express volenti exclusion clause for the purposes of tortious liability.
 Because knowledge of a risk does not of itself imply consent, the UCTA prevails and such clauses do not automatically exclude liability.
 This would particularly apply in medical cases where informed consent is traditionally evidenced in a written form (Luckham: 2004).